SankhadipSN99/SankhadipSN99/README.md

 - 👋 Hi, I’m @SankhadipSN99
-- 👀 I’m interested in Coding, Data Visualisation, Civil_engineer by profession
+- 👀 I’m interested in Coding, Data Visualisation, Civil_engineer by education
 - 🌱 I’m currently learning Data Science
 - 💞️ I’m looking to collaborate on *****
 - 📫 How to reach me ...